cloudant-labs/location-tracker-nodejs/tutorial/tutorial.md

 ## Quick Start

 If you're interested in learning all the steps needed to build this application, and want to explore all of the intricacies, then skip this section.
 This Quick Start section is for those who want to just get the code up-and-running as quickly as possible.
 Most of the instructions you'll need for this are in the [README that accompanies the application source code](https://github.com/cloudant-labs/location-tracker-nodejs).
-However, this Quick Start explains things in a bit more detail.
+However, this Quick Start explains things in a bit more detail and breaks the steps down into separate [Deploying to IBM Bluemix](#deploying-to-ibm-bluemix) and [Running Locally](#running-locally) sections.

-### Installing
+### Deploying to IBM Bluemix

+#### Cloning

 The first step is to clone the project from GitHub: